 This is the question I've been asking for the last couple weeks in preparation for this special blog post for Mother's Day.
 And I haven't gotten many answers.
 This goes to show that mothers really are under-represented in movies and literature, and often, when a mom does make her way into a story, she's evil or overbearing or crazy.
 I think that's sad, don't you?
+So I asked our Facebook followers about their favorite fictional moms and I got a couple good responses.
+One follower brought up Mama Bear of the Berenstain Bears, citing that Mama Bear "always knows what to say and not only to her bear cubs but also to papa bear.
+None of the advice ever goes out of style."

 To find other well-loved fictional moms, I looked to Twitter.
 A favorite there is Molly Weasley, matriarch of the Weasley family in the Harry Potter series.
 Ma Ingalls of Little House on the Prairie is a classic favorite.
 Another is Little Women's saccharin Marmee March.
 An unusual choice that popped up on Twitter is Jenny Fields, the nontraditional mother of T.S.
 Garp in John Irving's The World According to Garp.